bantolov/RhetosWorkshop/Day5/day5.md

   See Shipment.rhe, ShipmentEvents.rhe and ShipmentState.rhe
   in <https://github.com/Rhetos/Bookstore/tree/master/src/DslScripts>.
 * TODO: Bookstore: An example of a business process with aggregated quantities is currently missing:
-  * TODO: WarehouseState process - same implementation as Shipment process
+  * WarehouseState process in module Warehouse1 - same implementation as Shipment process
-  * TODO: WarehouseState2 process - optimized implementation in C# (instead of database view) with cached state for each event (not just the current state)
+  * WarehouseState process in module Warehouse2 - optimized implementation in C# instead of database view with cached state for each event (not just the current state).

 Contents: